virennitkkr/Autmation-with-PlayWright/README.md

-🚀 MPS Playwright UI Automation Framework
+🚀 Playwright UI Automation Framework
 A lightweight and scalable UI automation framework built using Playwright for the MPS Application, designed for ease of use, fast execution, and rich reporting via Allure.

 📦 Features